 How much time do I allow for a board meeting?

 Less than three hours is a good target.
-Under two hours is just about possible if you are experienced in running meetings very smoothly and all of the supporting work is being done properly outside the meeting.
+Under two hours is just about possible if you are experienced in running meetings very smoothly and all of the supporting work is being done properly.
 Under an hour and you probably aren’t doing justice to something important.

 If that sounds a bit short, bear in mind that much of the thinking and analysis should be done outside the board meeting.
 The board is being asked to review proposed actions rather than come up with those proposals.
-The meetings should therefore challenge management’s view and then either agree with it or disagree with it.
+The meetings should therefore challenge management’s view.
+Then either agree with it or disagree with it.

 What proportion of the time should we be spending in each area?